FortiGate

 Raghu_Kumar_3-1660568407613.png

-In both outputs, Master and Slave is communicating with Multicast address In the first packet.
+In both outputs, primary and secondary is communicating with Multicast address in the first packet.

-In such case first check the configuration part on both sides as per the following document.
+In such case first check the configuration part on both sides.
+Read more in VRRP failover - FortiGate 6.0.0 handbook.

 Raghu_Kumar_4-1660568449750.png